pagekey/website/boom/devlog-9.md

 ## Demo: Prototype of Version 4

 If you want to check out a demonstration of the prototype I built for Boom v4, you can check out the video that accompanies this article.
-The demonstration starts at xx:yy
+The demonstration starts at [xx:yy](https://www.youtube.com/watch?v=a72nZ0n_wd0&t=436s).

-TODO link to the right time in the video

 ## What's Next